Learning Culture

 No matter the size of your company, there’s always a chance people won’t have an opportunity to get to know each other.
 You may need to create opportunities for people to connect, chat, and share knowledge.

-Let’s say you have someone in marketing who’s great with website copy.
-Meanwhile, someone on the product team excels at explaining the product in a succinct, convincing manner.
-Giving the two the opportunity to chat, whether in an informal watercooler setting or a formal co-working session, provides them the chance to share knowledge and talk about their methods.
+Giving the two the opportunity to chat, whether in an informal watercooler setting or a formal co-working session, allows them to share knowledge and discuss their methods.
 As a result, you have a marketer who’s better at describing the product and a product person who understands how marketing materials engage the customer.

-Create opportunities for collaboration: onboarding buddy partnerships, co-working sessions, mentorship programs, and informal watercooler chats.
+Create opportunities for collaboration: onboarding buddy partnerships, co-working sessions, mentoring programs, and informal watercooler chats.
 Coupled with the transparent conversations happening in Slack, your team will have numerous opportunities to connect and swap knowledge.

 Related: Why Collaboration Skills Offer a Major Competitive Advantage (Plus 10 Ways to Unleash Them)

-Transform a learning culture into a Learning Organization
+Transform a learning culture into a learning organization

-A learning culture will help you develop a team that embraces learning by establishing productive practices around continual growth.
-This is a great way to get your team onboard with continual growth, and there’s more you can do.
+An effective learning culture will help you develop a team that embraces learning by establishing productive practices around a growth mindset and employee development.